 LSF's Sustainable Future Schools

-Learning for a Sustainable Future (LSF), with support from 3M Canada, has launched the Sustainable Future School (SFS) initiative.
+Learning for a Sustainable Future (LSF), has launched the Sustainable Future School (SFS) initiative.
 SFS is a whole school approach that utilizes the UN Sustainable Development Goals (SDGs) as a context to address teaching and learning, partnerships, facilities and operations, and decision-making in Canadian schools.

 What are the SDGs?